hyunyoung2/Hyunyoung2_Autospacing/README.md

  |----|----|---|----|----|---|----|----|---|----|----|----|---|----|----|---|
  | B  | I  |   | B  | I  |   | B  | I  |   | B  | I  | I  |   | B  | I  | I |

- here code is for practice of LSTM and RNN on Tensorflow.
+ here code is for practice of RNN(LSTM) on Tensorflow.

+ So, the way to learn RNN is based on stochastic gradient descent.
+And This code only use a batch.

  # Reference paper and site